niranjan-cell/EPAM_Training-3/Kubernetes/kubernetesCheetSheet.md

 kubectl delete pvc <pvc_name> : To delete the persistent volume claim kubectl get sc : To list the storage class kubectl describe sc <storageclass_name> : To describe storage class

+kubectl cordon <node_name> : To make node as unschedulable kubectl uncordon <node_name> : To make node as schedulable kubectl drain <node_name> : To drain the node
 ```